 - The “distractors” (the incorrect choices of the MCQ) should be unequivocally incorrect, but should be reasonable for students to choose if they have a misconception.
 If no students choose a particular distractor, it is not a good distractor.

-True/False questions and Fill in the Blank questions can also make for excellent (and challenging) clicker questions, and can lead to engaging discussions after the polling is over.
+True/False questions and Fill in the Blank questions can also make for excellent (and challenging) polling questions, and can lead to engaging discussions after the polling is over.